Code of conduct for Azure OpenAI Service

 Active malware or exploits

-Content that directly supports unlawful active attacks or malware campaigns that cause technical harms, such as delivering malicious executables, organizing denial of service attacks, or managing command and control servers.
+Content that supports unlawful active attacks or malware campaigns that cause technical harms, such as delivering malicious executables, organizing denial of service attacks, or managing command and control servers.

 Additional content policies

 We prohibit the use of our Azure OpenAI Service for scenarios in which the system is likely to generate undesired content due to limitations in the models or scenarios in which the system cannot be applied in a way that properly manages potential negative consequences to people and society.
 Without limiting the foregoing restriction, Microsoft reserves the right to revise and expand the above Content requirements to address specific harms to people and society.